 School Breakfast is one of the most powerful tools we have to combat food insecurity among Montana's youth.
 One of the most under-utilized Federal Nutrition Programs, it offers huge potential for increasing access to healthy food that kids need to grow, play, learn and reach their full potential.
 It's also a great way for ANY child to start the day.

 AFTERSCHOOL MEAL PROGRAM

 Afterschool meals and snacks provide children with nutrition when they are at their hungriest - afterschool.
 Many kids rely on school meals and do not have a guarantee that a healthy dinner will be waiting for them at home each evening.

 SUMMER FOOD SERVICE PROGRAM

 The Summer Food Service Program (SFSP) is a federally assisted meal program that provides free, nutritious meals and snacks to children and teens 18 and under in low-income areas with the nutrition they need throughout the summer months when they are out of school.
-Hunger doesn't end at the end of the school year.
+Hunger doesn't take a summer vacation!

 APPLY FOR NO KID HUNGRY GRANTS

 All of the food access programs above - Breakfast, Afterschool, and Summer - are supported by No Kid Hungry Grants!

 Click here for grant overview!